laic-ufmg/automlc/README.md

 **Auto-MEKA_GGP**:

 A. G. C. de Sá, G. L. Pappa, and A. A. Freitas.
 Automated Selection and Configuration of Multi-Label Classification Algorithms with Grammar-based Genetic Programming.
-In Proceedings of the  International Conference on Parallel Problem Solving from Nature (PPSN), 2018.
+In Proceedings of the  International Conference on Parallel Problem Solving from Nature (PPSN), 2018. **[To appear.]**